Travellers admiring the phenomenon of the Aurora Borealis in Iceland

 Discover Holland in the springtime and view the fields of tulips, daffodils and hyacinths in bloom

-5. Best short trip for green thumbs: Tulip Tour (4 days)
+5. Best short trip for green thumbs: Tulip Tour - Premium (5 days)

 For avid gardeners, springtime in Holland represents a dream come true.
 In the Dutch countryside, the soil in the polders is continuously drained, creating optimal growing conditions for tulip bulbs.
-Travel by barge from Amsterdam with a small group, and cycle through vast seas of blooming flowers to visit the famous Keukenhof flower farm, the historic town of Leiden, a traditional Dutch windmill, a local cheese farm and the world’s biggest flower auction in Aalsmer.
+Travel by barge from Amsterdam with a small group, and cycle through vast seas of blooming flowers to visit the famous Keukenhof flower farm, the historic open air museum of Zaanse Schans to see the old tradition of making wooden clogs, a local cheese farm and the world’s biggest flower auction in Aalsmer.
 Because Holland is a famously flat country, and the longest cycling day will see you cycle 30km, this trip is ideal for beginners.

 Assessing the next day's ascent on the Mount Olympus Guided Walk